pivpn/pivpn/README.md

 The script will also make some changes to your system to allow it to forward internet traffic and allow VPN connections through the Pi's firewall.
 When the script informs you that it has finished configuring PiVPN, it will ask if you want to reboot.
 I have it where you do not need to reboot when done but it also can't hurt.

 After the installation is complete you can use the command `pivpn` to manage the server.
-Have a look at the [OpenVPN](https://github.com/pivpn/pivpn/wiki/OpenVPN) or [WireGuard](https://github.com/pivpn/pivpn/wiki/WireGuard) wiki for some example commands, connection instructions, FAQs, [troubleshooting steps](https://github.com/pivpn/pivpn/wiki/FAQ#how-do-i-troubleshoot-connection-issues).
+Have a look at the [OpenVPN](https://docs.pivpn.io/openvpn.html) or [WireGuard](https://docs.pivpn.io/wireguard.html) documentation for some example commands, connection instructions, FAQs, [troubleshooting steps](https://docs.pivpn.io/faq.html#how-do-i-troubleshoot-connection-issues).

 Feedback & Support
 --------

+Please check our documentation at: https://docs.pivpn.io

 #### Before submitting any new issue or Pull request, please carefully read the [contributors' guide](https://github.com/pivpn/pivpn/blob/master/CONTRIBUTING.md) also please properly select the correct type of issue and and fill the presented template with all requested data! we will close all incomplete issue templates.